italrr/nite/readme.md

 nite's drawing pipeline is procedural, a state machine, similarly to OpenGL.
 Example of rendering a simple rectangle texture shaded red at position `{x: 32.0f, y: 32.0f}` with a 32x32 pixels size:

+It's worth mentioning nite won't be officially relased up until this game is released.
+There are many aspects of the API which are constantly changing to accomodate a proper game design.
 ```

 nite::Texture rect("./rect.png");